 - Reduce inflammation.
 Corticosteroids are an example of a medicine used to reduce inflammation.

-Doctors use several types of surgery to treat cardiomyopathy.
-They include septal myectomy, implanted devices to help the heart work better, and heart transplant.
+Several types of surgery are used to treat cardiomyopathy.
+They include septal myectomy, implanted devices to help the heart work better and heart transplant.

-- Septal Myectomy - Septal myectomy is open-heart surgery.
-It's used for people who have obstructive hypertrophic cardiomyopathy and severe symptoms.
+- Septal Myectomy - Septal myectomy is open-heart surgery used for people who have obstructive hypertrophic cardiomyopathy and severe symptoms.
 This surgery generally is used for younger patients and for people whose medicines aren't working well.
-During the surgery, a surgeon removes part of the thickened septum that's bulging into the left ventricle.
+A surgeon removes part of the thickened septum that's bulging into the left ventricle.
 This improves blood flow through the heart and out to the body.
 The removed tissue doesn't grow back.
-The surgeon also can repair or replace the mitral valve at the same time (if needed).
+The surgeon also can repair or replace the mitral valve at the same time, if needed.
 Septal myectomy often is successful and allows you to return to a normal life with no symptoms.

 - Surgically Implanted Devices - Surgeons can place several types of devices in the heart to help it work better.
-One example is a pacemaker.
-This is a small device that's placed under the skin of your chest or abdomen to help control arrhythmias.
-The device uses electrical pulses to prompt the heart to beat at a normal rate.
+One example is a pacemaker, a small device that's placed under the skin of your chest or abdomen to help control arrhythmias.
+It uses electrical pulses to prompt the heart to beat at a normal rate.

-- Heart Transplant - For this surgery, a surgeon replaces a person's diseased heart with a healthy heart from a deceased donor.
+- Heart Transplant - This is a surgery to replace a person's diseased heart with a healthy heart from a deceased donor.
 A heart transplant is a last resort treatment for people who have end-stage heart failure.
 "End-stage" means the condition has become so severe that all treatments, other than heart transplant, have failed.

 - Nonsurgical Procedure - Doctors may use a nonsurgical procedure called alcohol septal ablation to treat cardiomyopathy.
-For this procedure, your doctor injects ethanol (a type of alcohol) through a tube into the small artery that supplies blood to the thickened area of heart muscle.
+Your doctor injects ethanol (a type of alcohol) through a tube into the small artery that supplies blood to the thickened area of heart muscle.
 The alcohol kills cells, and the thickened tissue shrinks to a more normal size.
-This procedure allows blood to flow freely through the ventricle, which improves symptoms.
+This allows blood to flow freely through the ventricle, which improves symptoms.

-You can't prevent inherited types of cardiomyopathy.
-However, you can take steps to lower your risk for diseases or conditions that may lead to or complicate cardiomyopathy.
+You cannot prevent inherited types of cardiomyopathy.
+But you can take steps to lower your risk for diseases or conditions that may lead to or complicate cardiomyopathy.
 Examples include coronary heart disease, high blood pressure, and heart attack.